Symbolic Camel Meaning

 Rather than get stressed out by internal questions like “What kind of travel?”, “Arduous travel?
 That sounds intimidating, what kind of challenges will I face this time!?”
 I’ve learned to embrace the protective qualities of the camel instead of worrying about the pitfalls inherent to a long journey ahead.

-We all have daunting travel ahead of us, it's the way of human life.
-That's why the camel is such a great energetic guide on our human path.
+We all have daunting travel ahead of us, it’s the way of human life.
+That’s why the camel is such a great energetic guide on our human path.
 Camels are designed to take on the challenges of long-distance journeying over harsh terrain.
-From an energetic or spiritual stand-point, they are superiorly equipped for the long-haul.
+From an energetic or spiritual stand-point, they are equipped in superior ways for the long-haul.

 If we are faced with a potentially formidable path ahead of us – a journey that we must take, but likely full of pitfalls (every trip has its stumbling points) – I recommend calling upon the camel for strength, endurance and protection.
 This could be a physical journey, or a spiritual one.
 For centuries, the camel has been initiating long expeditions through unforgiving conditions, and it is highly capable of helping and protecting us as we make our way along the long path of life.

 Camels can serve as incredibly skilled guides in our life.
 They’ve been traveling for eons, and their energy is impressed with themes of guidance, making them expert helpers on our way through the varied paths of life.

 Depending upon which deck you consult, the Hebrew serif gimel is featured on the High Priestess card.
 This Hebrew serif (shown left) is translated in several forms; its name means “camel” and the symbolic implications are profound.

 The Hebrew Gimel (symbol shown above) suggests travel, communication, commerce as well as coexistence and partnership.
 The camel (Gimel) is a “ship of the desert” and is connected with the High Priestess because she too is an island of bounty and transports her abundance of knowledge in the deserts of disillusion and ignorance.”